PERU: Machu Picchu

 The beautiful Sacred Valley is home to the lofty Inca citadels of Pisac and Ollantaytambo, both perched high above the towns of the same names.
 It's also home to bustling Indian markets and charming Andean villages.

-To see some of Karl's images of this trip click here
+To see some of Jim's images of this trip click here . . . .

-To see Karl's video slide show of the 2008 tour click here
+To see images of the 2006 tour click here

 ITINERARY